SWC-Advanced-Microscopy/MATLAB_DAQmx_examples/README.md

 By default all examples will run on NI DAQ device `Dev1`.
 In each example this device ID is defined by a variable called `devName` near the start of the function.
 You will therefore either need a DAQ device called `Dev1` or you will need to edit the code accordingly.
+You can see which devices are connected in NI MAX or by running: `vidrio.listDeviceIDs` at the MATLAB command line.
 For each example, first look at the help text (e.g. `help vidrio.AO.softwareTimedVoltage`) then run at the MATLAB command-line. e.g.

 ```